“The Tower of Babel” by Pieter Bruegel the Elder

 The Tower of Babel is a Near Eastern origination story recorded in Genesis.
 It is meant to explain the origin of different languages.
 According to the story, united humanity that had developed after the Great Flood and speaking a single language agreed to build a city and a tower “tall enough to reach heaven.”

 “Then they said, ‘Come, let us build ourselves a city, and a tower with its top in the heavens, and let us make a name for ourselves’…” (Genesis 11:4).

-This arrogance angered God and he confused their speech so that they could no longer understand each other and scattered them around the world.
+This arrogance angered God, and he confused their speech so that they could no longer understand each other and scattered them around the world.

 The Tower of Babel paintings has been replicated in popular culture, especially in video or PC games, as art design or background features or map modes.
 Why is that?
-Some of these modern games point to a future where our current civilisation, intended to last forever, is destined for decay and ruin.
+Some of these modern games point to a future where our current civilization, intended to last forever, is destined for decay and ruin.